DEMONSLAYER66/Overseer/Full Directive List.md

   - Receive a list of currently autopurged channels for the guild.
 (Admin Only)
   - If you have administrative privileges within your guild, you may retrieve this list in order to help you determine the channel(s) that I am automatically purging for your guild.
+  - This will indicate the currently autopurged channels and the frequency and maximum message count, if set.
 ### `/conceal`
   - Conceal a message to allow others a chance to avoid content spoilers.
 (Attachments optional)
   - Will conceal the content of a regular message or a link with its preview (i.e. YouTube link, etc...), including any attachments added.